Magayaga/xenly/doc/constants.md

-# mathematical constants in Xenly
+# mathematical and physical constants in Xenly

 > [!NOTE]
 > A mathematical constant is a key number whose value is fixed by an unambiguous definition,